Soft, fluffy vegan coconut muffins with the addictive combination of coconut flakes and orange.

 - ¼ cup agave nectar (use maple syrup or regular sugar if you don’t have this)

-- Zest of 1 orange (set aside 2 tsp or so for the orange glaze)
+- Zest of 1 orange (set aside 2 teaspoon or so for the orange glaze)

-- ¼ cup canola or other flavorless vegetable oil (the original recipe recommends safflower)
+- ¼ cup vegetable oil (the original recipe recommends safflower)

 - 1 cup water